chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 > It illustrates only **one** method of setting up your Chocolatey environment, and is by **NO** means exhaustive.
 > Our goal is to get you up-and-running quickly, and testing out the feature set.
 > For a more complete reference of possible scenarios and solutions, please stick to this guide.
->
-> Another thing we provide is a [Quick Deployment Environment](xref:qde) that has already taken care of everything here and also setting up the automation for package internalizer with Jenkins (covered at Automate Package Internalizer).
-> It, like the quick start implementation, provides a specific solution so you should read over the summary before you decide that is the right implementation for your needs (in about 80%+ of organizational use cases it is the correct solution).

 ## Summary